Loading…

 The bits that drain weekends:

 A small AI assistant trained on your studio policies handles most of this draft work.
 A fortnightly review keeps things tidy.
+If the books themselves are the real weight, the workflows in our AI for bookkeepers guide go a level deeper.

 Start with parent communication and lesson planning.
 Both pay for themselves within a fortnight.
 Exhibition season is the next biggest leverage point but it is seasonal — set the workflow up before showcase month.